It's no secret that being an athlete these days is like a full-time job.

 This level of activity is becoming a necessity for teams that want to be competitive at the high school level.

 "There is no question that offseason programs have become an integral part of high school athletics," AHS athletic director Doug Law said.
 "Our athletes can't just step on the field in August or the court in November and be ready to play.
 They must be in proper physical condition and have refined their playing skills to a level that allows them to compete.

 "The required level of an individual's physical condition and playing skill increases with age," he added.
 "Athletes are going to need to work in the offseason, and especially the summer months, in order to be prepared."

 Camps add up to $350.
 It costs anywhere from $250 to $400 to play on all these teams and leagues.
 Uniforms add up to another $200.
 Pictures are $40.
-Shoes are $125 (Isaiah likes the new Kevin Durant’s).
-The grand total is near $1,000 per year.
+Shoes are $125 (Isaiah likes the new Kevin Durant's).
+Grand total is near $1,000 per year.
 Just for one kid.
-And he doesn’t even deal with the expensive traveling teams.
+And he doesn't even deal with expensive traveling teams.

 While this can seem overwhelming, what Pascal and Clausing both understand as mothers is how important it is for their kids to have the desire to participate and compete instead of being forced to play.

 "Isaiah goes to school with some boys whose parents make them play on all these other teams," Pascal said.
 "We have never forced Isaiah to play anything.
 I think that is awful and that's how you burn out a kid.
 When it's their choice, it's a little different!"

 That term—burnout—is becoming more and more of an issue among parents and coaches.